Periprava labor camp

-The Periprava labor camp was a labor camp operated by the Romanian communist regime.
+The Periprava labor camp was a labor camp operated by the Romanian communist regime, part of the Brăila Swamp labor camps.
 The camp, located near the village of Periprava in the Danube Delta, held up to 2,000 prisoners.
 According to a study done by the International Centre for Studies into Communism, 8.23% of political prisoners in Communist Romania did time at Periprava.
 In the literature on communist prisons and camps in Romania, the Periprava labor camp is described as one of the harshest places of imprisonment.
 In view of the extremely severe detention and work regime, sheer terror, and high mortality, the camp is known among former detainees as a true "death camp".

-The labor camp
+Labor camp

-The main facility of the labor camp was next to Periprava village; other detention facilities in the area were at Sfiștofca, Grindu, Letea, C. A. Rosetti, and Bac.
+The main facility of the labor camp was next to Periprava village; other detention facilities in the area were at Sfiștofca, Grindu, Letea, C. A. Rosetti, and on ferries.
 In the early 1950s, Periprava was a section of the Chilia Formation; it became an independent prison on July 1, 1957.
 The official designation for the camp was Facility 0830 (Formațiunea 0830).
 Exposed to scorching heat and mosquito swarms in the summer and icy winds in the winter, the prisoners lived in brick-walled, 24 m2 pens that held up to 160 men each.
 They spent their days cutting reeds and building dams; those who were unable to fulfill the daily quota of 8 thick bundles of reeds were beat unconscious by guards wielding rubber clubs.

 According to testimony in 2013 by Andrei Muraru, then head of the Institute for the Investigation of Communist Crimes in Romania, this "was an extermination camp; it was a repressive, excessive, inhuman and discretionary regime."
 Detainees were overworked, beaten, left without heat, and forced to drink dirty water from the Danube, leading to widespread dysentery.
 Also according to Muraru, now an adviser to President Klaus Iohannis, the inmates were subjected to a "diabolic program of extermination through exhausting work, hunger and physical torture."
 The youngest inmate to die at Periprava was 19 and the oldest 71.
 The deaths were due to exhaustion, hunger, cold, and torture; some of the detainees were shot as they attempted to escape the camp.
 At least 124 prisoners, most of them political ones, are believed to have died in the Periprava labor camp.
+Marieta Hrabanov, who was with her husband in the camp since 1958, remembers: "Not a day went by without seeing how they took away a man beaten to death.
+They stripped them to the skin, tied their hands and feet with wire, and threw them like dogs."

-The detainees
+Detainees

 Periprava was one of the places of detention of Romanian writer Florin Pavlovici, described by him in his memoirs.
-Another writer who was imprisoned at Periprava was Mihai Rădulescu.
+Other writers who were imprisoned at Periprava were Mihai Rădulescu and Ion Dezideriu Sîrbu.
 Actor Mitică Popescu spent 3 months on forced labor at Periprava.